Treasures of Iseltwald

-Iseltwald offers the wonderful setting for a treasure hunt without a fixed sequence.
-The end of the search has not been defined and one cannot make any mistakes.
+At a few selected, inspiring locations you will find some of the hidden treasures.
+The end of the treasure hunt has not been defined, there is no fixed sequence and one cannot make any mistakes.
 If you only manage half of it, and instead enjoy the moment, the goal will have been achieved!
 You can always come back and continue the search.
 Found treasures are yours to be taken home with you.

 It can be helpful to do something that is inefficient, and that might even seem meaningless.
 This creates peace, creativity and relaxation.
 Try not to plan or to have any expectations of the result for once.
 To be fully focused on the current task.
 Do not ask yourself, “Why am I doing this?
 Should I do this at all?”
 Do just this one thing with dedication.
 There is nothing more important at this very moment.

-Mindfulness, an exercise: Take a small object from the forest in your hand and look at it.
+Mindfulness - an exercise: Take a small object from the forest in your hand and look at it.
 Collect different things.
 Sort the items on the ground by colour, shape, beauty or whatever.
 Make an effort and concentrate!
 Maybe you have another idea?
 What would you rather do with the objects?
 Implement the idea.
 Don't judge, put the objects back in their surrounding again.
 Be satisfied with yourself because the process matters, not the result.
+Enjoy!

-Purpose: March, Steinbruch, Isch
+Purpose: March, stone quarry, Isch

-Purpose, an exercise: Decide on a quarter of an hour reflection.
+Purpose - an exercise: Decide on a quarter of an hour reflection.
 Turn off your cell phone.
 Ignore distractions.
 The moment is important, everything else can wait.
 That too is freedom, this decision.
 Ask yourself the following questions: Does what I do today correspond with the way I want to live?
 What kind of person do I want to be?
 What is the meaning of life to me?

 Do these questions make you feel uncomfortable?
 No problem, nothing can happen to you.
 Stay focused.
 Why do I feel this way now?
 Hold on.
 Don't let yourself choose the easier way, which is distraction.
 Return to the questions.
 Resist the impulse to do something, anything, just to avoid thinking.
 Difficult?
 Then this is exactly the right exercise for you.
 Many people feel this way nowadays; their thoughts jump from one to another.
 But you always have the choice to incorporate such islands of reflection.
 The saying also applies here: Practice makes perfect.